vercel/vercel/readme.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
 [![Slack Channel](http://zeit-slackin.now.sh/badge.svg)](https://zeit.chat)

 This is the command line interface for [now](https://zeit.co/now): Realtime global deployments served over HTTP/2.

-If you're looking for the code behind the [npm package](https://www.npmjs.com/package/now) named "now", [this](https://github.com/zeit/now-cli-proxy) is the right place.
+It's also a special kind of package.
+When you install it using `npm install -g now`, it will automatically select the latest version of the [pkg](https://github.com/zeit/pkg)-ed `now` binary from [here](https://github.com/zeit/now-cli/releases) and place it on your device.

 ## Usage